 14 Climate 14 Climate

 This theme on Africa’s Climate Futures explores the trends related to climate change.
-It focuses on Africa's unique position as both a minor emitter of global carbon and a region disproportionately affected by the impact of climate changes.
-We model Africa’s energy demand and carbon emissions, with fossil fuels and deforestation as major contributors, and then discusses strategies for mitigation and adaptation, including a global carbon tax, to support sustainable development.
+It focuses on Africa's unique position as a minor emitter of global carbon yet a region disproportionately affected by the impact of climate changes.
+We model Africa’s energy demand and carbon emissions, with fossil fuels and deforestation as major contributors, and then discusses strategies for mitigation and adaptation, including a global carbon tax.

 The theme complements the separate theme on Africa’s Energy Futures.
 Energy production and carbon emissions are closely linked, and we use the same comprehensive energy transition and emissions scenarios across the two themes.
 We use 2050 as a standard reference year to enable comparisons with global ambitions such as ‘getting to net zero by 2050’.
 We extend the forecast horizon to 2063 to allow for outcomes to align with the African Union’s Agenda 2063 long-term vision for Africa.